Eyes Open (Snow Patrol album)

-Eyes Open is the fourth studio album by Northern Irish–Scottish alternative rock band Snow Patrol, released on 28 April 2006 in Ireland, 1 May in the United Kingdom, and 9 May in the United States.
+Eyes Open is the fourth studio album by Northern Irish alternative rock band Snow Patrol, released on 28 April 2006 in Ireland, 1 May in the United Kingdom, and 9 May in the United States.
 It is their first album without bassist Mark McClelland and their first to feature bassist Paul Wilson and keyboardist Tom Simpson.
 Recording for the album took place between October and December 2005 at Grouse Lodge Studios in Ireland, The Garage in Kent, and The Garden and Angel Recording Studios, both in London.

 Six singles were released from the album, including top 10 hits "You're All I Have" and "Chasing Cars", the latter of which came to worldwide attention when it was featured during the season 2 finale of the American medical drama Grey's Anatomy.

 Eyes Open was the best-selling album of 2006 in the UK, selling 1.5 million copies.
 It was also the 15th best-selling album of the 2000s, and is one of the best-selling albums in UK chart history.

+A 20th anniversary edition was released on 24 July 2026.